-In addition, prior to the consummation of the Formation Transactions, distributions from the Company were made in the following order and amounts: first, 100% to all partners in proportion to their respective commitments until the limited partners have received distributions equal to their funded capital contributions related to investments or partnership expenses, as of the date of distribution; Second, 100% to all partners in proportion to their respective commitments until the limited partners have received current or prior distributions equal to the preferred return, as defined in the partnership agreement, as of the date of distribution; third, to the general partner until the general partner has received current or prior distributions (including tax distributions attributable to its carried interest, as defined in the partnership agreement) equal to 20% of the cumulative distributions made to all partners pursuant to (2) above; and any remaining balance was distributed 80% to all partners in proportion to their respective commitments, and 20% to the general partner.
+In addition, prior to the consummation of the Formation Transactions, distributions from the Fund were made in the following order and amounts: first, 100% to all partners in proportion to their respective commitments until the limited partners have received distributions equal to their funded capital contributions related to investments or partnership expenses, as of the date of distribution; second, 100% to all partners in proportion to their respective commitments until the limited partners have received distributions to their respective commitments until the limited partners in proportion to their respective commitments until the limited partners have received current or prior distributions equal to the preferred return, as defined in the partnership agreement, as of the date of distribution; third, to the general partner until the general partner has received current or prior distributions (including tax distributions attributable to its carried interest, as defined in the partnership agreement) equal to 20% of the cumulative distributions made to all partners; and any remaining balance was distributed 80% to all partners in proportion to their respective commitments, and 20% to the general partner.
 The partnership agreement also included, among other things, provisions for in-kind distributions, escrow of certain distributions and tax distributions.
-The Company's ability to make distributions is limited by the SBIC Act.
-In the six months ended June 30, 2011 and 2010, the Company made distributions totaling \$1,500,000 to its partners in each period.
+The Fund's ability to make distributions is limited by the SBIC Act.
+In the nine months ended September 30, 2011 and 2010, the Fund made distributions totaling \$1,500,000 to its partners in each period, respectively.

 Dividends: Dividends and distributions to common stockholders are recorded on the ex-dividend date.
 The amount, if any, to be paid as a dividend, is determined by the board of directors each quarter and is generally based upon the earnings estimated by management.
-Net realized capital gains, if any, are distributed at least annually.
+Net realized capital gains, if any, are distributed at least annually, although the Company may decide to retain such capital gains for investment.